Gumichan01/target-xplosion/README.md

 # Target Xplosion #

 Target Xplosion is a shoot'em up video game.
-It was developed in C++, and uses the [LunatiX\_engine](https://github.com/Gumichan01/lunatix-engine) and Lua scripts.
+It was developed in C++, and uses [LunatiX](https://github.com/Gumichan01/lunatix-engine).

 Target Xplosion is available under the GNU GPL v3.
 But additionnal contents (images, font, music) are under Creative Commons.

 ## Demo ##

-Releases are available [here] (https://github.com/Gumichan01/target-xplosion/releases)
-You can get the current developement game thanks to the source code.
+Releases are available [here] (https://github.com/Gumichan01/target-xplosion/releases) You can get the current developement game thanks to the source code.
 But you need to compile the game, and the developement version is unstable.

 ## Control ##

 In Game

   - Arrows: Move the ship
   - W: basic shot